Puff pastry sheets make these rustic, free-form tarts crispy and light.

 Combine pears, lemon juice and sugar in bowl.

 Layer pear slices down center of puff pastry rectangles, keeping pears inside folded edges.
 Sprinkle each crostata with about 3 tablespoons crumb mixture.
 Bake 25-27 minutes or until pastry is puffed and golden brown.
 Cool on cooling rack.
-Sprinkle with sugar, if desired.
+Sprinkle with 2 tablespoons sugar, if desired.
 Serve warm or at room temperature with ice cream, if desired.

 - The crostatas can be baked one day ahead and stored loosely covered.
 Reheat in 350°F. oven for 15 minutes just before serving.